cap-js/docs/java/change-tracking.md

 using {model} from '../db/schema'; // Our domain model

 service Bookshop {
-    entity Books as projection on model.Book;
+    entity Books as projection on model.Books;
 }
 ```